10.02.22 – 03.05.23

 She has exhibited in solo and group exhibitions including Contemporary Art Museum, Houston, the Hessel Museum of Art at Bard College, Abrons Art Center, Project Row Houses, Recess, and the Moody Center of the Arts at Rice University.
 She has received support from the Artadia Fund for the Arts (2015, Houston), the Dallas Museum of Art’s Arch and Anne Giles Kimbrough Fund (2014), the Harpo Foundation (2021) and the Graham Foundation (2021), among others.
 She was a 2019 Dedalus Foundation Fellow in Painting and Sculpture.
 She is the recipient of the Museum of Art and Design (MAD)’s 2021 Burke Prize and was also a 2021 MAD Artist Fellow.
 She will be a Fields of the Future Fellow at Bard Graduate School in Fall 2022.
 Her experimental play, Awaiting, will be published by Ugly Duckling Press in fall 2022.

-Charisse Pearlina Weston: of [a] tomorrow: lighter than air, stronger than whiskey, cheaper than dust is presented with support from Crystal Windows and Door Systems, the Graham Foundation, the Art Alliance for Contemporary Glass, and the Dedalus Foundation.
+Charisse Pearlina Weston: of [a] tomorrow: lighter than air, stronger than whiskey, cheaper than dust is presented with support from Crystal Windows and Door Systems, the Graham Foundation, the Dedalus Foundation, and the Art Alliance for Contemporary Glass.
 Additional in-kind support is provided by UrbanGlass.

 The Queens Museum is housed in the New York City Building, which is owned by the City of New York.